smartclean/smartclean.github.io/docs/incidentsSummaryDetails.md

 Yes.

 2. **Why do time interval-based graphs like “No. Of Workorders” have different time intervals depending on the interval chosen while generating the report?**<br />
 It is done to facilitate easy viewing and better data ranges depending on the time interval chosen.
-So basically:
 - If the chosen date range is for a single day, then the data points shown are on an Hourly Basis.
 - If the chosen date range is less than a month, then the data points shown are on Daily Basis.
 - If the chosen date range is more than a month but less than 3 months, then the data points shown are on Weekly Basis.